-If your company is operating in regions with data protection legislation, you have to pay implied legal fees, regulatory fines, security expenses in case of a data breach.
+If your company operates in regions with data protection legislation, you must pay implied legal fees, regulatory fines, and security expenses in case of a data breach.
 It can cost you a lot if it is a non-compliant company.
 All these expenses come in addition to the financial damage you have faced because of revenue loss.

 Consumer trust, retention, and turnover

 Seven out of ten consumers believe it is a company’s responsibility to secure their personal information.
 So, when there is a data breach, and the consumer’s personal data is hacked, they will quickly lose trust in the business.
 This can result in losing the most loyal customers, even affecting customer turnover.
 It could worsen if the company is not ready to accept the responsibility for data breaches.

 That’s why today, businesses are more focused on building a better security culture.
 According to Gartner forecasts, global spending on cybersecurity is expected to reach $133.7 billion by 2022.